THE REV. CANON FILMORE STRUNK

-On Sunday mornings, we have a Traditional service at 8:00 AM, Family and Kids at 9:30 AM, and a Contemporary service at 11:00 AM.
-Each service lasts about an hour and fifteen minutes.
+On Sunday mornings, we have a Traditional service at 8:30 AM, a Contemporary service at 10:30 AM, and Kid's Church - Camp DIT at 10:30 AM, Each service lasts about an hour and fifteen minutes.
 Our 3:00 PM service is an abbreviated service and usually smaller.
 Although each has its own musical style, each service has liturgical worship.
 To learn more, check out our worship page.

 Please watch online with us on Youtube or go click the 'Watch' button on our homepage.